 Inspired by this close encounter, I realized something…

 People need to look at these animals with a new perspective.
 They are not the manslaughterer’s that people have made them out to be; only creatures, surviving in the wild on what they know best.
 The only time they cause danger is when communities, theme parks, or other establishments decide to build in their home.

-Noticing that the sun was beginning to drop, we kept looking for the campsite alongside the river that the two fisherman had told us about two hours previously.
-I was quite water logged after our 6 hour swim down the river and more than ready to get out, dry off and most of all eat!
+Noticing that the sun was beginning to drop, we kept looking for the campsite alongside the river that the two fishermen had told us about two hours previously.
+I was water logged after our 6-hour swim down the river and more than ready to get out, dry off and most of all eat!